songjuncao/dataset_of_speech_audio_music/music/DATASET.md

+- CloserMusicDB: A Modern Multipurpose Dataset of High Quality Music
+- CHORDONOMICON: A Dataset of 666,000 Songs and their Chord Progressions
 - PDMX: A Large-Scale Public Domain MusicXML Dataset for Symbolic Music Processing
 - FakeMusicCaps: a Dataset for Detection and Attribution of Synthetic Music Generated via Text-to-Music Models
 - SynthSOD: Developing an Heterogeneous Dataset for Orchestra Music Source Separation